 Salem Kids Tours

-A Salem walking tour designed expressly for families is a one-hour stroll with an animated, costumed guide who shares the story of Salem and the history of witchcraft in a kid-friendly way.
-Best for children ages 4 and up, tours depart from 185 Essex Street. $
+Best for ages 5 and up, this Salem walking tour designed expressly for families is a one-hour stroll with an animated, costumed guide who shares the story of Salem and the history of witchcraft in a kid-friendly way. $

 Black Cat Historic Day Tours

-This walking tour around Salem is less than a mile total, making it another good choice for kids.
-It will feature ancient burial grounds, interesting architecture, some historic information about witches, and some spooky stories.
-Best for ages 6 and up.
-Tours begin at Axelrod Walkway between Charter and Essex Streets. $
+This walking tour around Salem, best for ages 6 and up, is less than a mile total, making it another good choice for kids.
+It will feature ancient burial grounds, interesting architecture, some historic information about witches, and some spooky stories. $

 Haunted Biz Baz Street Fair